 The second page of the disclosure is usually the Closing Cost Details page, breaking down any fees you might be paying to reduce your interest rate, application fees, underwriting fees, broker fees, and more.
 Almost any fee here is negotiable or removable - the lender can waive it or give you “lender credits” to make up for certain fees.

-Use a Refinance CalculatorRemember that "break-even" point we were talking about earlier?
-A refinance calculator can help you determine that point, as well as your total savings, with any potential refinancing deal on the table.
 With all of the correct information available, a refinance calculator can help you understand your new monthly payments, your estimated monthly savings, and your savings over the lifetime of the loan.
 Use the refinance calculator to compare your closing costs to the estimated monthly savings to determine your break-even point, so you can effectively plan your financial roadmap.

 If you’re thinking about refinancing your mortgage, the best time to do so is dependent on both your financial situation and goals, as well as the prevailing market conditions.

 That said, one of the most common reasons to refinance is to take advantage of lower interest rates.
 So if market interest rates have dropped significantly since you obtained your original mortgage, refinancing can potentially lower your monthly payments and reduce the overall cost of your loan.